 Antle later explained that they had come to take DNA tests from three lions.
 He claims this came from a Virginian animal park that had closed.
 The documentary ‘Tiger King: Murder, Mayhem, and Madness’ raised further questions about Antle’s treatment of animals.

 Former zoo operator Joe exotic made allegations that Antle used gas chambers to kill tigers to make way for the expansion of his breeding program.
 Controversies surrounding Antle’s treatment of animals has continued into 2020, as he has been investigated for the illegal sale of tigers and other big cats, says Wikipedia.

 In October, he was indicted on multiple felony and misdemeanor charges.
 This includes nine misdemeanor counts of animal cruelty, four misdemeanor counts of conspiracy to violate the Endangered Species Act, one felony count of conspiracy to traffic wildlife, and one felony count of wildlife trafficking.
 He was charged along with his daughter and the owner of Wilson’s Wild Animal Park in Frederick County, Kevin A. Wilson.

 Doc Antle’s Net Worth

 According to Style Caster, Doc Antle’s net worth is $10 million.
 He has made some of his money through his zoo, at which he hosts tours.
-Antle has also made money through his television appearances and through attending events with his big cats and other exotic creatures.
+Antle has also made money through his television appearances.
+Also through attending events with his big cats and other exotic creatures.